sobstel/sobstel.github.com/hydropuzzle/reviews.md

 _Super headache inducing, blinky, and awkward.
 The first puzzle is mildly interesting, the second is awful, and the third didn't make up for the second._
 <br><small>(sunderscore)</small>

+_What was that?
+Easy to solve game.
+I had it in like 30mins.
+I was really enjoying the game when it suddenly ended.
+WORST GAME EVER!
+Big disappointment..._
+<br><small>(IamSerggo)</small>